Josh Jung Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff is ninth in the league with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.15 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.

-- The Orioles rank 21st in baseball in home runs given up (64 total, 1.3 per game).
+- Orioles pitchers combine to give up 64 total home runs at a rate of 1.2 per game (to rank 20th in the league).

 © 2023 Data Skrive.
 All rights reserved.